donthorp/bbks/README.md

 You need to define a path variable KITCHENSINK that points to the demos/KitchenSink folder.

-To do so, create a new folder, click the advanced button, then device the path variable.
+To do so, create a new folder, click the advanced button, then define the path variable.
 You can then cancel the new folder action.